This Diwali promotion ideas post was originally published on 13 November, 2018 and was updated on 14 October, 2019 and again on 10 September 2020.

 Holidays and festive seasons are great for business.
 At these special times of the year, consumers have plugged into the “buying mindset” and look forward to sales and promotions.
+While this year’s Diwali profits are likely to be less than last year’s, sales are expected to be better than the previous two quarters of 2020.
 In this post, we’ll explore three Diwali promotion ideas for small business.

 3 ways to increase sales during Diwali

 Indians will be looking for Diwali deals again this year, on everything from precious metals to cars, machinery and electronics.
-If you’re ready to snag higher profits this festive season, here are three Diwali campaign ideas to ramp up your sales.
+Here are three Diwali campaign ideas to ramp up your sales.

 Create special bundles.